alexhamy/mtg-analyzer-and-search-engine/README.md

 # mtg-analyzer-and-search-engine

-A search engine for Magic: The Gathering cards
+A search engine for Magic: The Gathering cards built using MongoDB, Express, and Node as the back-end and Vue.js as the front-end

-The back-end is Express, Node, and MongoDB.

-The front-end framework is Vue.js
+The data was retrieved from https://scryfall.com/docs/api/bulk-data